 The Scibilia family is a bit Lebanese.
 I know this because I once spent time with them at Buffalo’s Lebanese festival, and Marc’s mom told me that she’s sure I’m Lebanese, too.
 Haha.
 Marc’s parents LOVE their sons so much, and if you ever get into a conversation with Marc’s dad, he’ll love talking with you about music and Marc’s career.
 Marc’s dad was in a band way back when.
 Now he’s a massage therapist.

-I first met Marc Scibilia, who is currently in his mid-twenties, years ago when he was a somewhat shy, skinny teenager.
+I first met Marc Scibilia, who is currently in his early thirties, years ago when he was a somewhat shy, skinny teenager.
 He had done well in the Kingdom Bound Christian music festival talent search.
 I saw him sing and play piano at a church in Tonawanda, New York.
 Somehow, he ended up in my office at What’s Up magazine in the mid 2000s and I interviewed him.
 I found out he likes fishing and, at the time, he aspired to be a church worship music leader.
 I told him he should write music for all people, not just church people.
 We agreed he had a young Billy Joel thing going for himself– a piano player who sings and writes pop melodies people want to sing along to– and, for a time, there was much talk about the famous adult contemporary piano man Jim Brickman signing Marc to a label and making him a star.
 I don’t know the details, but suffice it to say that the Brickman connection never amounted to much.
 Interestingly, it was about that time when Marc started transitioning from a Billy Joel piano player to a Bob Dylan guitar player.

 In suburban Buffalo at a club on Main St. in the Clarence/Williamsville area near Transit Rd., Marc gave a concert where Michael Tait, from the Christian supergroups D.C.
 Talk and, later, Newsboys, essentially came to the Buffalo area to hang out with the Scibilia family, sing, record music, and perform with Marc on a powerful “Worship Song” for a packed house.
 “Worship Song” basically said to the audience, “help the poor and THAT’s your worship song to God.”